|13 STARS IN A MEDALLION PATTERN ON AN ANTIQUE AMERICAN FLAG MADE FOR THE 1876 CENTENNIAL CELEBRATION

 Any American national flag that has previously been official remains so today according to the flag acts, so 13 star flags were, and still are, official flags of the United States.

 Mounting: The flag has been hand-stitched to a background of 100% cotton twill, black in color, that has been washed and treated to reduce excess dye.
-The 2-part frame consists of a black-painted molding that is ca 1920-40, to which a modern, gilded molding with a rippled profile was added as a liner.
+The 2-part frame consists of a black painted molding that dates to the 1920-1940 period, to which a modern, gilded, rippled profile molding was added as a liner.
 Spacers keep the textile away from the glazing, which is U.V. protective glass.

 |Collector Level:||Beginners and Holiday Gift Giving|

 |Earliest Date of Origin:||1876|